-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 "Sliding Door Moments" are seemingly inconsequential moments or interactions that end up having a much bigger impact than anticipated.
 For example, you choose one park to play in over another, and you end up meeting your new best friend at that park.